n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoreinmemory.md

 --8<-- "_snippets/integrations/builtin/cluster-nodes/vector-store-mode.md"

-Parameters for **Get Many**:
+### Get Many parameters

-* Memory Key: the key to use to store the vector memory in the workflow data. n8n prefixes the key with the workflow ID to avoid collisions.
+* **Memory Key**: Enter the key to use to store the vector memory in the workflow data. n8n prefixes the key with the workflow ID to avoid collisions.
-* Prompt: search query.
+* **Prompt**: Enter the search query.
-* Limit: how many results to retrieve from the vector store.
+* **Limit**: Enter how many results to retrieve from the vector store.
 For example, set this to `10` to get the ten best results.

-Parameters for **Insert Documents**:
+### Insert Documents parameters

-* Memory Key
+* **Memory Key**: Enter the key to use to store the vector memory in the workflow data. n8n prefixes the key with the workflow ID to avoid collisions.
-* Clear Store: whether to wipe the vector store for the given memory key for this workflow before inserting data.
+* **Clear Store**: Use this parameter to control whether to wipe the vector store for the given memory key for this workflow before inserting data (turned on).

-Parameters for **Retrieve Documents (For Agent/Chain)**:
+### Retrieve Documents (For Agent/Chain) parameters

-* Memory Key
+* **Memory Key**: Enter the key to use to store the vector memory in the workflow data. n8n prefixes the key with the workflow ID to avoid collisions.

 ## Templates and examples